AbdullahButt2611/Portfolio-OrangeTheme/README.md

 - The project has been provided with an interactive navbar.
 In the small sreen, the navbar appears from the left side and a toggler functionality is enabled.
 - The section, the user is visiting will automatically be enabled in the navbar my making the color to be `#290f09`
 - The Portfolio allows the user to download the resume of the candidate.
+- In the portfolio section on hover effect, there is an amazing effect of filling the container from bottom for providing the link to demo project.

 <br>